 Spinach stuffed portobello mushrooms are delicious, filling and healthy.
 They are also gorgeous, so I often serve them as an appetizer when we host.

-I love these spinach-stuffed portobello mushrooms.
-They are delicious and so pretty.
-And surprisingly, they’re not that difficult to make.
+This recipe is one of my favorite portobello mushroom recipes.
+The mushrooms are delicious and so pretty.
+And surprisingly, they’re not that difficult to make!

 How to make spinach-stuffed portobello mushrooms

-How to prevent the mushrooms from being soggy
+How to prevent the mushrooms from becoming soggy

 Stuffed and baked portobello mushrooms can become soggy.
 To avoid sogginess: